bitflight-devops/github-action-readme-generator/README.md

 | <code>readme_after</code>  | The content of the readme file after the changes were made           |

 <!-- end outputs -->

+**NOTE**: [volta.sh](https://volta.sh/) is a great tool for managing node versions, and is configured in this directory.
+If you have volta installed, you can run `volta install` to install the correct version of node for this project.

 <!-- start [.github/ghadocs/examples/] -->
 <!-- end [.github/ghadocs/examples/] -->